hamish/graphfetch/README.md

 ## Performance

 Graphfetch uses the ndb async methods to execute as much of the datastore activity in parallel as possible.
-A future enhancement hamish/graphfetch#1  aims to provide a tasklet based implementation which may be faster in some situations.
+Performance appears to be very good.
+A future enhancement #1 aims to provide a tasklet based implementation which may be faster in some complex situations.

 graphfetch does not set aside the need for thoughtful data model design.